About the Contemporary History department

 Nina Jahrbacher, BA MA

-is a doctoral student at the Department of History, Department of Contemporary History, specializing in contemporary and economic history.
-In her master's thesis, Die Anfänge der Südbahn im Herzogtum Steiermark.
-Spaces and People, she explored the question of whether the economic impact of the Southern Railway on the (former) Duchy of Styria up to 1870 can be determined, and used the parameters of "spaces" and "people" to trace how this spatially and temporally restricted area developed before and during the construction (1830-1857) and after the completion of the Southern Railway (1857-1870).
-In her dissertation and as a Junior Fellow of the Elisabeth List Fellowship Program for Gender Studies Global Working Environments in Transition: The History of Technology, Gender and Emotions since the 1960s, she is investigating the effects of the introduction of electronic data processing on the administration of the Austrian Federal Railways (ÖBB) between 1969 and 1991.
+is a doctoral student at the Institute of History, Department of Contemporary History, specializing in contemporary and economic history.
+In her master's thesis, Die Anfänge der Südbahn im Herzogtum Steiermark: Spaces and People, she explored the question of whether the economic impact of the Southern Railway on the (former) Duchy of Styria up to 1870 can be determined, and used the parameters of "spaces" and "people" to trace how this spatially and temporally restricted area developed before and during construction (1830-1857) and after the completion of the Southern Railway (1857-1870).
+In her dissertation and as a Junior Fellow of the Elisabeth List Fellowship Programme for Gender Studies Global Working Environments in Transition: The History of Technology, Gender and Emotions since the 1960s, she is investigating the effects of the introduction of electronic data processing on the administration of the Austrian Federal Railways (ÖBB) between 1969 and 1991.
 She is also in charge of organizing the 15th Austrian Contemporary History Day (Graz 2024).

 Dr. Sarah Knoll, BA MA